 - meet an income and assets test

 Eligibility & payment rates

-Your eligibility for Age Pension depends on your current age and when you were born.
+Your eligibility for Age Pension depends on when you were born.

-If you were born before 1 July 1947, you have reached the qualifying age for Age Pension.
 From 1 July 2017, the qualifying age for Age Pension will increase from 65 years to 65 and a half years.
 The qualifying age will then rise by six months every two years, reaching 67 by 1 July 2023.
+See table below.

 Payment rates for Age Pension